-A. All meetings will be conducted by "Robert's Rules of Order, Revised."
+- A. All meetings will be conducted by "Robert's Rules of Order, Revised."
 The Order of Business of all meetings will be:

 - (1) Call to Order

 - (2) Officer Roll Call

 - (3) Reading of last meeting's minutes

 - (4) Treasurer report

 - (5) Committee reports

 - (6) Old business

 - (7) New Business

 - (8) Adjournment

-B. The Quorum of the Board of Directors for election of governing members is 100%, and 80% at the Annual meeting of the Board of Directors in the fall.
+- B. The Quorum of the Board of Directors for election of governing members is 100%, and 80% at the Annual meeting of the Board of Directors in the fall.
 Each Director will have one vote for each action or individual General member nominated as a Governing Member.
+This quorum applies to email, teleconference and/or physical presence meetings.